Milling wood

 You need certain materials and tools to achieve optimum results when milling wood:

-- Wood / wood-based material: Choose a suitable type of wood for your desired look and function.
+- Wood or wood-based materials: Choose the right type of wood for the look and function you want.

 - Milling tools: Make sure the cutting edges are sharp and intact, worn milling cutters lead to poor results.